shanto462/DotThrow/README.md

 Currently this project is in beta version and Method Builder is introduced only for **string** class.
 Though API can be **extended** by creating more extension method of **ExceptionThrower** struct.\
 \
 These are the features or improvement currently in development -
-1. Method Builder Extensions for more type (Collections, Primitives.....)
+1. Method Chaining Extensions for more type (Collections, Primitives.....)
 2. Configuration file format for Method Builder and Validation Rule in XML and Json.
 So that no extra code needed and configuration is portable between projects.
 3. File or DB logging of complete stack trace.